 Note: Unlike mount, copy and sync run once and the process then dies.
 If you need them to constantly sync you'll need to use something like crontab in the example below.

 If you're content with running the mount command manually when your system boots or you only need to run sync every now and again then you're all set and can move on to integrating your cloud flies into Plex.

 However, I wanted to automate things on the Raspberry Pi that I use for my Plex Media Server so I created a service to automatically mount my Rclone backend and for the files I'm syncing (due to bandwidth constraints) I'm running a cron job every 5 minutes.

 Below is the service I'm using to run the mount command when my Raspberry Pi boots.
 It will need some adjustment to work with your user or if you're not running Raspbian.

-[Unit] Description=Rclone Mount Service After=multi-user.target [Service] Type=idle User=plex Group=plex ExecStart=/usr/bin/rclone mount putio: /home/plex/putio --vfs-cache-mode writes [Install] WantedBy=multi-user.target
+[Unit] Description=Rclone Mount Service After=multi-user.target [Service] Type=idle User=plex Group=plex ExecStart=/usr/bin/rclone mount putio: /home/plex/putio --vfs-cache-mode writes --allow-other [Install] WantedBy=multi-user.target

 If you want to use this as a base run